Why open & permissionless systems can lead to better identity.

 Liquid templating

 I wanted to go beyond just automation and introduce some organization - I wanted all notifications to be cataloged & delivered in a centralized way.
-A personal Slack workspace seemed like the perfect solution for this - I can have a #flights
+A personal Slack workspace seemed like the perfect solution for this - I can have a #flights channel for flight deals, or a #trending channel for the, er, pending San Francisco emergencies.

 I also wanted all of this to be free.
 Huginn has pretty lax runtime resource requirements (even able to run on a Raspberry Pi, with some tweaking), so a free GCP micro tier instance was perfect for this.